tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 Examples include:
 - Spell Checker
-- Talk to Alexa, Siri or Googl Assistant.
+- Talk to Alexa, Siri or Google Assistant.
 - Voice to text on mobile devices
 </details>
 <details>